Segment image into foreground and background using active contours (snakes) region growing technique

 A. For color and

-mask must be a 2-D logical
+mask must be a 2-D logical array

-Maximum number of iterations to perform in evolution of the
+Maximum number of iterations to perform in evolution of the segmentation,

-specified as a numeric scalar.
+specified as a positive integer.

-the evolution of the active contour when it reaches the maximum number
+the evolution of the active contour when it reaches the maximum number of

-activecontour also stops the evolution
+activecontour also stops the evolution if

 position in one of the most recent five iterations.

 If the initial contour position (specified by

 n to achieve desired segmentation results.

-method — Active contour method used for segmentation
+method — Active contour method

 the argument name and